-Most men in their lifetime will, at some point, have been faced with the choice of whether they should purchase a ready-to-wear suit (also known as ”off-the-rack”), a made-to-measure, or a bespoke suit specially tailored to provide him with the perfect look and fit.
+Most men in their lifetime will, at some point, have been faced with the choice of whether they should purchase a ready-to-wear suit (also known as ”off-the-rack”), a made-to-measure, or a bespoke suit specially tailored to provide them with the perfect look and fit.

 The difference between the three options is huge.
 Let me explain why.